emidec/emidec.github.io/_pages/cybersafety.md

 ## Cybersafety

-This is the list of my publications roughly related to understanding and countering **cybersafety** issues using measurement studies and data science.
-Many of these papers are written in collaboration with the [iDramaLab](https://idrama.science){:target="_blank"} crew and were in part funded by the [ENCASE](https://encase.socialcomputing.eu/){:target="_blank"} project.
+This is a non-exxaustive list of my publications related to understanding and countering **cybersafety** and other socio-technical issues.
+Many of these papers are written in collaboration with the [iDRAMA Lab](https://idrama.science) crew and were in part funded by the EU through the [ENCASE](https://encase.socialcomputing.eu/) project.

 ### 2021